hmcts/ccd-docker/README.md

 ## Configuring CCD

-Once the containers are running, CCD's frontend can be accessed at [http://localhost:3451](http://localhost:3451).
+Once the containers are runnning, CCD's admin web can be accessed at [https://localhost:3100](https://localhost:3100).
+If using xui-frontend it ca be accessed at [https://localhost:3455](https://localhost:3455).

 However, some more steps are required to correctly configure CCD before it can be used: